-Why is the Innovation Lab for Arts Development Agencies needed?
+Why is the Innovation Lab for the Performing Arts needed?

-The Innovation Lab was established in response to demands from the performing arts field for deeper support for innovation and adaptive change over extended periods of time.
+The Innovation Lab was established in response to demands from the performing arts field for deeper support for organizational innovation over extended periods of time.
 We recognize that there is already widespread experimentation in the field.
-Rarely, however, do most organizations have the dedicated resources or time to test creative ideas rigorously or to prioritize carefully among multiple potential strategies.
+Rarely, however, do most organizations have the dedicated resources or time to test creative ideas rigorously or to prioritize carefully among multiple potential strategies before launch.
 As a result, achieving sufficient organizational consensus for the implementation of genuinely far-reaching strategic innovation is difficult, allowing only minor incremental change to prevail.
-Many field leaders continue to tell us that the rapidly changing operating environment for American cultural institutions demands significant new adaptive capacities and strategies if agencies serving the arts are to remain programmatically vital, forward-looking and valued by their members and/or stakeholders.
+Many field leaders continue to tell us, however, that the rapidly changing operating environment for American cultural institutions demands significant new adaptive capacities and strategies if performing arts organizations are to remain artistically vital, competitive and valued by their communities.